authgear/authgear-server/docs/specs/billing.md

 The Whatsapp OTP aggregator reads from the event data written by [the non-blocking event sink](#the-non-blocking-event-sink), and writes to [the usage record table](#the-usage-record-table).

-Since junk messages can be sent to our Whatsapp number, only valid TOP code is counted as 1.
+Since junk messages can be sent to our Whatsapp number, only valid OTP code is counted as 1.

 For example